crownlessking/web-ui/README.md

 };
 ```

-If you define your drawer using pure JavaScript, you can use `link.onClick` to set the callback to be executed when the link is clicked.
+If you define your drawer using JavaScript or TypeScript, you can use `link.onClick` to set the callback to be executed when the link is clicked.

-However, if the link definition is loaded remotely, it should be sent from server as JSON.
+However, if the link definition is loaded remotely, it should be sent from the server as JSON.
 Since JSON cannot contain callback functions, we cannot rely on the `link.onClick` property.
 Use the `link.has.handle` instead.
-It is a string that takes a dot-seperated list of property beginning with a global variable name.
+It is a string that takes a dot-seperated list of properties beginning with a global variable name.

+* See the [`callback`](#callback) section for information on how to create a proper callback function.
+* *TODO: After you have updated the code to make use of the [new material icon sets](https://mui.com/components/material-icons/), come back here and document on how to use these new icons.*

 **WARNING:** `link.onClick` will takes precedence over `link.has.route` if you define both.